satriyoaji/auth-crud-react/README.md

       npm install
     ```

+3. Copy file `.env.example` to `.env` in the same directory (root) then adjust your own API URL.

+4. Install and Running the API server based on https://github.com/satriyoaji/test-crud-auth

-3. Start the development server:
+5. Start the development server:
     ```
      npm start
     ```

-4. Copy file `.env.example` to `.env` in the same directory (root) then adjust your own API URL.

-5. Open your browser and navigate to `http://localhost:3000` to see the application.
+6. Open your browser and navigate to `http://localhost:3000` to see the application.

 ## Features

 - User registration and login functionality with validation.
-- CRUD operations to manage data.
+- CRUD operations to manage data Users.
 - User-friendly interface using React and Bootstrap.
 - Axios for API communication.